Condor Ferries

 checkmark Trip cancellations are more likely due to illness or injury.

-checkmark Covering for lost luggage, which may contain medical equipment and prescription medicine, will ensure you're covered for replacements.
+checkmark Covering for lost luggage, containing medical equipment or prescription medicine.

-checkmark Emergency prescription medication is crucial for seniors who may lose or run out of their medication while traveling.
+checkmark Emergency prescription medication is crucial if it's lost or stolen while traveling.

 What optional extras come with holiday insurance for over 70s?